PureVPN Review 2025: Is the Low Cost Worth It?

 Does PureVPN work with Netflix?

-PureVPN works with Netflix based on our testing.
-This includes watching Netflix with PureVPN from servers in the U.K., Canada, and Australia.
+Based on our extensive testing, PureVPN works with Netflix.
+This includes accessing regional Netflix libraries and watching Netflix with PureVPN from servers in the U.S., U.K., Canada, and Australia.
 This is great news if you are primarily looking to use a VPN to access Netflix content abroad.
-Users have also reported being able to connect to other streaming services, such as Amazon Prime Video or BBC iPlayer, while using PureVPN.

 Bottom line: Is PureVPN good?